ElementTech/kube-reqsizer/README.md

 # Min CPU and Memory (%) the controller will count as a condition to resize requests.
 # For Example:
-# If reqsizer want so change from 5m to 10m, that's a 50% increase.
+# If reqsizer wants to increase from 90m to 100m, that's a 10% increase.
-# It will ignore this if min-cpu-increase-percentage is less than 50.
+# It will ignore it if min-cpu-increase-percentage is more than 10.
+# If reqsizer wants to decrease from 100m to 10m, that's a 90% decrease.
+# It will ignore it if min-cpu-decrease-percentage is more than 90.
 --min-cpu-increase-percentage int (default 0) --min-memory-increase-percentage int (default 0) --min-cpu-decrease-percentage int (default 0)